 There are many diets sold to people living with migraine.
 While some may be based in science, most are just selling yet another miracle cure to those in our community desperate to try anything.
 Of course, if you want to try a diet, you should do so, but avoid diets or programs with any level of fasting that eliminate carbohydrates (low carb is fine) or that have any expensive supplements or meal replacements.

 Many people are confused by food triggers because they eat something one day and they are fine, and another day it sets them off.
 Migraine is like that, unfortunately, because it is actually a combination of many sensory inputs that leads to an overload once you have passed the threshold of what your brain can handle.

 One thing many people don't think about is how fresh your food is.
 If you are intolerant to some foods or mould, eating leftovers, slightly stale bread, or fruits and vegetables that are very ripe may be enough.
-As foods age they break down and create higher levels of food chemicals.
+As foods age, they break down and create higher levels of food chemicals.
 That makes them taste really good, but it's also a bigger sensory overload for your brain.
 Try eating food the day you get from the supermarket, and choosing fruits and vegetables that are a little less ripe, and see if it helps.